JeznaSpianca/fog-betting-app/README.md

 ![diagram](./documentation/diar-fog.png)

 ## Current status of Enetpulse smart oracle
 The Enetpulse smart oracle is currently not working as intended as the offchain API has a long response time (hours or even days).
 To move to another Smart oracle provider or to use an API call from smart contract, the Betting and Consumer smart contracts will need to be rewritten.
 For now to test the functionalities of betting pools, existing data on the Consumer smart contracts can be used (more info is in the CreatePools page when you start the app).
+More info on the smart oracle can be seen [here](https://market.link/nodes/Enetpulse/integrations).

 ## How to use
 - Given the current situation with the API from the smart oracle, users can create the betting pools with data that was gathered from the smart oracles previously.
 This can be done in the CreatePools page.